latticelabs/Mitty-deprecated-/docs/developer.rst

 .. _HDF5: http://en.wikipedia.org/wiki/Hierarchical_Data_Format

 * The HDF5 file is gzip compressed, so it is the same size as a comparable multi-fasta file,
-* Any sequence in the file can be accessed directly, rather than via sequential access [1]_
+* Any sequence in the file can be accessed directly, rather than via sequential access [#block]_
 * It can hold metadata about the genome and the individual chromosomes in a natural, well defined manner
 * Sequences are organized into chromosomes and copies of chromosomes, allowing us to store simulated genomes with special characteristics such as polysomies_.
 * Extra data can be stored that is used further down the simulation chain (e.g. POS arrays for generating proper CIGAR and POS values for simulated reads)

 .. _polysomies: http://en.wikipedia.org/wiki/Polysomy
-..
-[1] Early versions of Mitty used block processing for everything.
+.. [#block] Early versions of Mitty used block processing for everything.
 I changed this to whole chromosome based processing because for Human use cases individual chromosomes are small enough to fit even on modest machines.
 This considerably simplifies the code and concepts.

 Whole genome file structure
 ---------------------------